Pliability and Approximating Max-CSPs: Introduction

 \subsection{Robustness of pliability}

-The notion of treewidth-pliability not only unifies the different existing algorithmic techniques but it is also quite robust: treewidth-pliability captures a valued analogue of ``homomorphic equivalence'' (e.g. bipartite graphs, or 3-colourable graphs where each edge is contained in exactly one triangle, cf. Examples~\ref{ex:bipartite},~\ref{ex:triangle}) as well as small edits: if $\A$ is an pliable class of graphs, say, then the class of graphs obtained by adding or removing $o(m)$ edges from $m$-edge graphs in $\A$ is again pliable (Corollary~\ref{cor:closeToPliable}).
+The notion of treewidth-pliability not only unifies the different existing algorithmic techniques but it is also quite robust: treewidth-pliability captures a valued analogue of ``homomorphic equivalence'' (e.g. bipartite graphs, or 3-colourable graphs where each edge is contained in exactly one triangle, cf. Examples~\ref{ex:bipartite} and~\ref{ex:triangle} in Section~\ref{subsec:pliable}) as well as small edits: if $\A$ is a pliable class of graphs, say, then the class of graphs obtained by adding or removing $o(m)$ edges from $m$-edge graphs in $\A$ is again pliable (Lemma~\ref{lem:closeToPliable} in Section~\ref{subsec:pliable}).
 However, this generality comes at a price.
-First, we show that even for fixed alphabet size, although the approximate optimum value can be found, an approximate solution cannot be constructed (unless $\text{P}=\text{NP}$, cf. Example~\ref{ex:noFind}).
+First, we show that even for fixed alphabet size, although the approximate optimum value can be found, an approximate solution cannot be constructed (unless $\text{P}=\text{NP}$, cf. Example~\ref{ex:noFind} in Section~\ref{subsec:pliable}).
 Second, unlike in some of the previous results for more restricted classes, our result does not give an EPTAS (i.e., with the degree of the polynomial time bound independent of $\eps$) for fixed alphabet size (cf. Question~\ref{q:noEPTAS}).
 Finally, the use of strong versions of the regularity lemma yields tower-type dependencies on the approximation ratio $\eps$ in the dense case.

 In the definition of treewidth-pliability we approximate structures by comparing their $\opt$ values and we ask them to be close to structures where the problem can be solved exactly.
 This is a non-constructive and very general definition.
 In fact, it is not inconceivable that this captures all tractable cases, i.e., that $\HOM(\A,-)$ has a PTAS if and only if $\A$ is $\tw$-pliable.
-Nevertheless, we show a variety of equivalent combinatorial definitions, which allow us place a fairly tight bound on what pliability is, structurally.
+Nevertheless, we show a variety of equivalent combinatorial definitions, which allow us to place a fairly tight bound on what pliability is, structurally.

 For classes of the form $\AOver{\Gg}{(r)}$, that is, if we only restrict the underlying Gaifman graphs, we show that pliability collapses to fractional fragility.
 In this sense we understand the ``sparse'' setting exactly.